• Mail

 By far, the most common recommendation is to clear blockages.
 I’ve read in more than one place that obstructed dryer vents are one of the most common starting points for residential home fires.

-One of the cooler aspects about our jobs as home inspectors is discovering innovative ways to deal with common home system problems.
+One of the cooler aspects about our jobs as home inspectors in Oklahoma City is discovering innovative ways to deal with common home system problems.
 These upgrades often come in the form of a new product offered by service companies, but they often may be a resolution created by the home owner.

 The above photos show an ingenious way to slow the accumulation of lint in the dryer vent pipe.
-A common problem for a typical home in the OKC metro is that the vent pipe, carrying hot moist air, flows through a cool, unconditioned space(the attic) during the winter.
-This can cause a massive build up of lint as condensation on the inside of the pipe collects lint as it makes it way to the exterior vent.
-I’ve also seen a booster fan mechanism that you can insert in the pipe to help move the moist air to the discharge point more quickly and presumably reducing problems.
+A common problem for a typical home concerns the vent pipe.
+Hot moist air is carried through the cool, unconditioned space(the attic) during the winter.
+This can cause build up of lint as condensation on the inside of the pipe.

-Which brings us to one of the most important aspects of the dryer vent system; the exhaust vent exterior.
 This is a point that also often experiences a collection of moist lint over time, and thus an obstruction.
-This point is often at the roof, but it can also be in a number of other locations such as an exterior wall, roof soffit, or even the crawlspace.
+This point is often at the roof.
+It can also be other locations such as an exterior wall, roof soffit, or even the crawlspace.

 As you can see, out of sight out of mind does not always end well.
 Moisture and lint in the attic or crawlspace is a no-no. Exhausted air should always discharge to the exterior.

-Exposing the Hidden and Covering All the Bases
+Covering All the Bases

-January 28, 2021/0 Comments/in Home Inspections, Home Safety, Homeowner Tools, On-Going Home Maintenance /by sherineprice
+January 28, 2021/0 Comments/in Home Inspections, Home Safety, Homeowner Tools, On-Going Home Maintenance/by sherineprice

 (termite tubes in a locked exterior mechanical closet)